Hifiman Ananda Unveiled

 The Ananda Unveiled typically retails for $549 in the US.

-The Ananda Unveiled arrives in Hifiman’s clean outer packaging, with product information and specifications clearly printed on the box panels:
+The Ananda Unveiled arrives in Hifiman’s clean outer packaging, with product information on the box panels:

 Inside, the earpads are packaged separately with protective covers, and the cable accessories sit alongside the headphone.
-The Ananda Unveiled includes a notable extra over the HE600 and Edition XV — the Magnetic Veils themselves, plus individual carry pouches for each veil and earpad, giving the whole package an extra layer of protection that is a nice touch:
+The Ananda Unveiled includes one notable extra over the HE600 and Edition XV — the Magnetic Veils themselves, plus individual carry pouches for each veil and earpad, giving the whole package a level of protection the more basic models do not offer:

 The package contents are: the Ananda Unveiled headphone, a 1.5m 3.5mm headphone cable, a 3.5mm to 6.35mm adapter, earpads (installed), and one pair of Magnetic Veils.

-The earcup surface is finished with a textured material that has both a premium feel in hand and a pleasant visual character.
-The grille work and cup construction are consistently precise:
+The earcup surface is finished with a textured material — matte, tactile, not plastic-feeling — and the grille work and cup construction are consistently precise:

 The Magnetic Veils